-- 1. Knowledge, understanding and application: For every standard, knowledge, understanding and application must be demonstrated (p7). - 2.
-Evidence of knowledge: The level of knowledge required is broadly equivalent to first degree, but need not be acquired through formal study (p7). - 3.
-Level of practice: The evidence should demonstrate that the practitioner works autonomously and makes judgements in a managed context (p6); their role must be clear.
+- 1. Knowledge, understanding and application: For every standard, knowledge, understanding and application must be demonstrated. - 2.
+Evidence of knowledge: The level of knowledge required is broadly equivalent to first degree, but need not be acquired through formal study. - 3.
+Level of practice: The evidence should demonstrate that the practitioner works autonomously and makes judgements in a managed context; their role must be clear.
 The evidence need not be complex and the practitioner need not lead service delivery. - 4.
-Commentaries: The commentary should make clear what and how evidence relates to each standard, describe the practitioner's own role, and demonstrate reflective practice (p8). - 5.
-Three or more commentaries: The completed portfolio must include at least 3 discrete pieces of work, each described by a commentary (p8). - 6.
-Completion of assessment log: List evidence, with titles and dates, in the assessment log column "applicant evidence" (p8); only evidence entered against standard on the log is assessed. - 7.
-Currency of evidence: At least half numerically of the items of evidence submitted should be from within 5 years of the date of application for registration to the UKPHR; the 50% rule (p13). - 8.
-Amount/relevance of evidence: The minimum amount of relevant evidence for each standard should be used (p8); signpost clearly. - 9.
-Clarification: The assessor believes the practitioner has or could provide evidence to meet the standard, but requires more detail e.g. course content or role of practitioner; use same work i.e. same commentary (p10). - 10.
-Resubmission: The assessor considers the evidence is inadequate to meet the standard and new evidence is required; use different work i.e. different commentary (p10). - 11.
-Assessor comments: The reasons for decisions must be clear (p13); avoid coaching, state the problem, not the solution. - 12.
-Communication: this should be via the assessment log (p14); a submission timeline should be agreed and delays notified by email or messaging on e-portfolio (p14).
+Commentaries: The commentary should make clear what and how evidence relates to each standard, describe the practitioner's own role, and demonstrate reflective practice. . - 5.
+Three or more commentaries: The completed portfolio must include at least 3 discrete pieces of work, each described by a commentary.. - 6.
+Completion of assessment log: List evidence, with titles and dates, in the assessment log column "applicant evidence"; only evidence entered against standard on the log is assessed. - 7.
+Currency of evidence: At least half numerically of the items of evidence submitted should be from within 5 years of the date of application for registration to the UKPHR; the 50% rule. - 8.
+Amount/relevance of evidence: The minimum amount of relevant evidence for each standard should be used; signpost clearly. - 9.
+Clarification: The assessor believes the practitioner has or could provide evidence to meet the standard, but requires more detail e.g. course content or role of practitioner; use same work i.e. same commentary. - 10.
+Resubmission: The assessor considers the evidence is inadequate to meet the standard and new evidence is required; use different work i.e. different commentary.. - 11.
+Assessor comments: The reasons for decisions must be clear; avoid coaching, state the problem, not the solution. - 12.
+Communication: this should be via the assessment log; a submission timeline should be agreed and delays notified by email or messaging on e-portfolio.
 The page numbers refer to the applicant section of the UKPHR Guidance for Applicants, Assessors and Verifiers, which contains information on all aspects of the registration process.
-Further information is also available in the Supporting Information document.